Annual automotive aftermarket trends forecast of auto parts ecommerce summary:

 The growing digital influence on all auto parts sales

 “Online presence” and “online influence” are digital influence.
-This is defined by consumers doing online research before buying a part, reading information and checking fitment on a manufacturer’s website, being exposed to online advertising, reading product or reseller reviews, going to automotive forums, or conducting search on Google or Bing.
+This is defined by consumers doing online research before buying a part.
+This includes reading information and checking fitment on a manufacturer’s website.
+Consumers see online advertising, and they read product or reseller reviews.
+They also go to automotive forums, or conduct search on Google or Bing.

 The four most popular locations of online research used by consumers are: 1) Online search (74% of all consumers); 2 Online auto parts retailer websites (73%); 3) Manufacturer websites (57%) and 4) Automotive forums (47%).

 Online advertising has a broad reach, too, beyond text ads while consumers are searching on Google or Bing.
 It also includes Google Shopping and Bing Shopping, as well as banner ads on various display networks.

 For example, the Google Display Network is the largest online ad network in the world, appearing on 2 million websites – although consumers may not be aware that the ads are coming from Google.

 This also points out the importance of manufacturers in taking control of their own brand message with their website.

 By 2021, digital will influence nearly $152 billion in parts and accessory sales through all retail channels.
 This includes chain retail stores, automobile dealers, big box retailers, local independent brick & mortar retailers, jobbers, as well as online sales.
 Online sales includes online retailers as well as manufacturers selling direct.

 Mobile auto parts eCommerce will break $5B in 2018